 The Book Date does a weekly roundup of what people are reading, want to read, or have read each week called It's Monday!
 What Are You Reading so I'll join in there.
 There's also a version that is kidlit focussed at either Teach Mentor Text or UnLeashing Readers.
-All my Cybils reading keeps me very eligible for that.
+My elementary book club kept me eligible this week (I mean, I started two children's books, but only finished one.).

 This Week I started: